enmoku/taskmaster/README.md

 this was added due to Skype having a habit of randomly adjusting the volume despite having been told not to.
 * Network monitoring is also possible, though it mostly provides current IPv4 and IPv6 addresses and attempts to detect when internet connectivity is disrupted, a thing that Windows itself does very poor job of informing users of.
-* Ability to page applications and monitor temp folders is also included, but these features are infantile and thus unusable.
+* Ability to page applications and monitor temp folders is also included, but these features are infantile and thus mostly unusable.
 * Foreground app detection, to allow some watchlist rules to be applied only when an app is at foreground.
 Allowing apps that normally have higher priority to be pushed into the background when not needed.
 * Automatic power mode adjustment based on system load.